How Cognitive-Behavioral Therapy for Social Anxiety Can Help You

 I know what you’re thinking: that’s all well and good, but how do I learn more about CBT or start to practice it for social anxiety?

-3. Find a local therapist or check out Betterhelp for access to an online therapist at a reasonable monthly cost (compared to the cost of traditional therapy).
+Or you could find a local therapist or check out Betterhelp for access to an online therapist at a reasonable monthly cost (my readers receive 20% off their first month of therapy).

 That’s it!
 I know you want to be more aware of your thoughts, to be empowered to help yourself, to be resilient, and to make a change, and I believe CBT can do this for you.